Sangnguyen9/Financial_analysis/README.md

-│── **Power BI**: Power BI dashboard containing all visualizations and insights
+│── **Power BI**: Power BI dashboard containing all visualizations and insights **I connected Power BI to the PostgreSQL database using DirectQuery mode to retrieve and visualize the data, helping users gain a broader view of the report.
+[View more](Report_final.pdf)**

 ### 1️⃣ Introduction
 - Identified key customer segments and purchasing behavior.
 - Analyzed regional sales performance to detect market trends.